microsoft/verona/src/parser/parser-notes.md

   member functions on the receiver must have the same name must have a compatible arity, accounting for default parameter values

+## Standard Library

+env doesn't need stdin, stdout, stderr can use a capability to get access to them use a capability to set the global exit code use a capability to fetch args use a capability to read and write envvars main() gets ambient authority and nothing else